 Coker Arboretum: Located adjacent to Morehead Planetarium, Coker Arboretum offers quiet respite from the hubbub of Franklin Street and the busy UNC-Chapel Hill campus.
 Self-guided tours sheets are available for school groups.
 Please call the Programs Office to arrange for the tour materials.

 Visiting Naturalist Outreach Program

-In an effort to bring the world of plants and nature to students at school, the North Carolina Botanical Garden is offering a "Visiting Naturalist" outreach program in the Spring of 2013.
-An NCBG Educator will visit 5th, 6th, and 7th grade classrooms for a one hour lesson that aligns with the Essential Standards for Science.
-Students will engage in a hands-on exploration of Producers, Consumers, and Decomposers, including dissecting owl pellets.
-Cost is $35 per classroom.
-To schedule a visit, please For more information, please contact Grant Parkins, NCBG Natural Science Educator.
+In an effort to bring the world of plants and nature to students at school, the North Carolina Botanical Garden has offered a "Visiting Naturalist" outreach program in the Spring of each year.
+An NCBG Educator visits 5th, 6th, and 7th grade classrooms for a one hour lesson that aligns with the Essential Standards for Science.
+Students engage in a hands-on exploration of Producers, Consumers, and Decomposers, including dissecting owl pellets.
+While we have been able to offer this program in the past, we cannot guarantee this program will be available each spring.
+For more information, please contact Grant Parkins, NCBG Natural Science Educator.

 Updated on May 19, 2014 at 01:40:09 pm.